** Application deadline was April 4, 2019 **

-The mathematical sciences, particularly through applied mathematical and statistical research, facilitate understanding of the world around us and the prediction of future conditions.
-This is nowhere more true than in assessing and anticipating the shifts in our planet’s environment as the climate changes.
-This workshop will expose students to the research process involved in applying mathematics and statistics to climate science questions.
-Besides gaining familiarity with the research process, students will also learn about the Earth’s climate system, gain skill in handling large data sets and insight into modeling, and will also have fun working with peers on a group project.
+This workshop will expose students to the research process involved in applying mathematics and statistics to questions in uncertainty quantification or model uncertainty and practical problems in medicine.
+Besides gaining familiarity with the research process, students will also learn about handling large data sets and insight into modeling and will also have fun working with peers on a group project.

 ** NOTE: Planning for this event is ongoing.
 More information will be posted as it becomes available. **

 ** Notice of Consent **

 SAMSI values the proprietary and intellectual property of our participants.
 The materials presented at our various workshops and programs are in high demand by event participants and the applied mathematics and statistics community that comprise our audience.
 Therefore, we encourage all of our invited speakers to share their materials, as appropriate, in order to pass along the valuable research that is being done in your field of study and is a focus of this event.
 In addition, unless SAMSI is give written approval from our speakers we ARE NOT authorized to share the materials presented at this event.